aiworld/aiworld.github.com/eyes.md

 _Why the mac? - Because it&#39;s the best operating system and the one I happen to use.
 Also, the open source screen recording options for the mac are particularly poor and present a nice opportunity for aiworld to contribute to outside projects almost immediately._

+All code will be open sourced under [WTFPL](https://en.wikipedia.org/wiki/WTFPL).